Li Shanchang

-Li Shanchang (李善長 (Lǐ Shàncháng, Li Shan-ch'ang); 1314–1390) was a Chinese politician of the Ming dynasty, part of the West Huai (Huaixi) faction, and Duke of Han, one of the six founding dukes of the Ming Dynasty in 1370.
+Li Shanchang (李善長 (Lǐ Shàncháng, Li Shan-ch'ang); 1314–1390) was a Chinese official of the Ming dynasty, part of the West Huai (Huaixi) faction, and Duke of Han, one of the six founding dukes of the Ming dynasty in 1370.
 Li Shanchang was one of Emperor Hongwu's associates during the war against the Yuan dynasty to establish the Ming dynasty.

-The emperor was "bored with Li's arrogance" in old age.
-The Zhu family emperor then purged and executed Li along with his extended family and thirty thousand others, accusing him of supporting treason.
+Deeply trusted by the Emperor, Hongwu consulted Li on institutional matters, but grew "bored with Li's arrogance" in old age.
+Ultimately, the emperor purged and executed Li along with his extended family and thirty thousand others, accusing him of supporting treason.

-Li Shanchang organized ministries, helped draft a new law code, and helped compile the History of Yuan and the Ancestral Instructions and the Ritual Compendium of the Ming Dynasty.
-He helped established salt and tea monopolies based on Yuan institutions, launched an anti-corruption campaign to eliminate political opponents, restored minted currency, opened iron foundries, and instituted fish taxes.
-He made revenue by oppressing the people in the process.
+Li planned the organization of the six ministries, helped draft a new law code, and supervised the compiling of the History of Yuan, being the Ancestral Instructions and the Ritual Compendium of the Ming Dynasty.
+He established salt and tea monopolies based on Yuan institutions, launched an anti-corruption campaign, restored minted currency, opened iron foundries, and instituted fish taxes.
+It is said that revenues were sufficient, yet the people were not oppressed.

-He was a doubtful classicist and was still charged with drafting legal documents, mandates, and military communications.
+A doubtful classicist, he was charged with drafting legal documents, mandates, and military communications.
 The History of Ming biography states that his studies included Chinese Legalist writings.
 Most of his activities seem to have supported Hongwu Emperor's firm control of his regime.
 He was tasked with purging political opponents, anti-corruption, and rooting out disloyal military officers.
 His reward and punishment system was influenced by Han Feizi, and Li Shanchang had a kind of secret police in his service.
 At times he had charge of all civil and military officials in Nanjing.